-What do explanations look like on the Everettian Wentaculus?
-On this physical theory, there is exactly one nomologically possible world---the actual one.
+What do strong explanations look like on the Everettian Wentaculus?
+On this physical theory, there is exactly one nomologically possible fundamental world---the actual one.
 Given the fundamental laws, the world (multiverse) has to be how it is.\footnote{In the sense of metaphysical possibility, the fundamental laws could have been different.
 But given the earlier assumptions (\S2-3), that does not raise an additional puzzle for scientific explanations.
 At the scientific level, we start from the fundamental laws and do not try to explain them further.
-If some laws can indeed be explained in terms of other physical theories, then that is evidence the laws are not yet fundamental. } Hence, on the scientific level, the entire history of the multiverse is strongly explained by the Everettian Wentaculus.
+If some laws can indeed be explained in terms of other physical theories, then that is evidence the laws are not yet fundamental. } Hence, at the scientific level, the entire history of the multiverse is strongly explained by the Everettian Wentaculus.
 This may be the ideal kind of scientific explanation on reformed Humeanism and on minimal primitivism.
 It also satisfies PSR$_{nomic}$.

-As discussed in \S3.1, this seems in tension with certain conceptions of causation and counterfactuals.
+As discussed in \S3.1, this seems to be in tension with certain conceptions of causation and counterfactuals.
 Such notions are often explicated by appeal to alternative possibilities: to understand causal relationships and counterfactual dependences, we appeal to what the actual world could have been.
-The Everettian Wentaculus tells us that, at the fundamental level, there are no alternative possibilities.
+The Everettian Wentaculus tells us that, at the fundamental level, there is no alternative possibility.